Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }, timeout);
 ```

-Here on the first line we are [page.setRequestInterception()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetrequestinterceptionvalue) to `true`, which enables us to intercept outgoig requests.On lines 3-9 we are telling to Puppeteer to abort every request, which ends with `'.png'`.
+Here on the first line we are [page.setRequestInterception()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetrequestinterceptionvalue) to `true`, which enables us to intercept outgoing requests.
+On lines 3-9 we are telling to Puppeteer to abort every request, which ends with `'.png'`.
 So thanks to this our page won't be able to load the image, which is currently on the homepage, well at least after we reload page, because the image was loaded before we set request interception.
 Then on line 10 will reload our page with [page.reload()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagereloadoptions), so we will be able to see that image is not displayed.
 But how actually?
-Thats what commented code on line 11 is for, but I will come back to this in debugging section.
+That's what commented code on line 11 is for, but I will come back to this in debugging section.
 And on line 12 we set [page.setRequestInterception()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetrequestinterceptionvalue) to false, which is very IMPORTANT!
 Because if you don't set it to `false` request interception will be set for all tests, which comes after this one and that can cause you lot of problems!

-Now let's add our last test, with wich I will show you how can you target newly opened page in headless browser.
+Now let's add our last test, with which I will show you how can you target newly opened page in headless browser.

 * add this test to our describe block:
 ```javascript {.line-numbers}